Language Guide (proto 2)

 }

 One last thing: Since custom options are extensions, they must be assigned field numbers like any other field or extension.
-In the examples above, we have used field numbers in the range 50000-99999.
+In the examples earlier, we have used field numbers in the range 50000-99999.
 This range is reserved for internal use within individual organizations, so you can use numbers in this range freely for in-house applications.
 If you intend to use custom options in public applications, however, then it is important that you make sure that your field numbers are globally unique.
 To obtain globally unique field numbers, send a request to add an entry to protobuf global extension registry.
 Usually you only need one extension number.
 You can declare multiple options with only one extension number by putting them in a sub-message:

 message FooOptions {